GDPR Compliance

 7. Cookie Consent

-Icosa uses minimal cookies.
+Icosa uses minimal cookies and similar technologies.
 In compliance with the ePrivacy Directive and GDPR:

 - Strictly necessary cookies (authentication, security) are placed without consent as they are essential for service operation